oms-tech/notes/notes/simulation/hand-spreadsheet-simulations.md

 ### Description of (s, S)

-Let's suppose that a store sells some product at $\$d$ per unit.
+Let's suppose that a store sells some product at \$$d$ per unit.
 The inventory policy is to have a least $s$ units in stock at the start of each day.
 If the stock slips to less than $s$ by the end of the day, we place an order with our supplier to push our stock up to $S$ by the beginning of the next day.